rlunar/valkey-php/docs/content/geospatial.md

 _**Description**_:  Return members of a set with geospatial information that are within the radius specified by the caller.

 ##### *Options Array*
-The georadius command can be called with various options that control how Redis returns results.
-The following table describes the options phpredis supports.
+The georadius command can be called with various options that control how Valkey returns results.
+The following table describes the options valkey-php supports.
 All options are case insensitive.

 | Key       | Value       | Description
 | :---      | :---        | :---- |